harvard-microrobotics/armstron/README.md

 ## Usage

 ### Bringup the robot
-1. _(Teach Pendant)_ Turn on the robot, get into _manual_ mode, then load the "EXTERNAL_CONTROL.urp" program.
+1. _(Teach Pendant)_ Turn on the robot, and get into _manual_ mode.
 2. _(Teach Pendant)_ Start the robot (tap the small red dot on the bottom left corner)

 ### Start Armstron
 1. _(Host Computer)_ Choose "Armstron" from your application menu (Super + A).
     - This starts communication with the robot arm, starts the Armstron test server, and starts the Armstron GUI.
-b. _(Teach Pendant)_ Run the "EXTERNAL_CONTROL.urp" program.
-2. Use the GUI to load/build test profiles, set data save locations, and run tests.
+2. Use the GUI to load/build test profiles, set data save locations.
+3. Run tests
+    1. _(Teach Pendant)_ Move the arm around manually to set things up.
+    2. _(Teach Pendant)_ Once you are ready to test, run the "EXTERNAL_CONTROL.urp" program. (press "play" in the bottom bar)
+    3. _(Host Computer)_ Run a test using the "Run Test" button.

 ## Advanced Usage